 It all comes down to a couple of factors.
 Blue light emanating from your screen disrupts your body’s natural production of melatonin if you’re looking at your phone before you go to bed; middle-of-the-night notifications might stir you from your sleep, and avoiding them can prompt a bout of FOMO-driven anxiety.
 Of course, you can combat all of these problems with a combination of blue-light filters on your phone, Do Not Disturb Mode and good-old-fashioned self-restraint — but many suggest kicking the smartphone out of your bedroom altogether.

 If this is the path you choose, an old-fashioned analog alarm clock is the best smartphone replacement.
 Driven by a battery and quartz and lacking in any features apart from the time and your alarm, a classic alarm clock is simple, effective and cheap.
 Better still, you’ll find no shortage of wonderfully designed timepieces, many penned by design greats like Dieter Rams, Arne Jacobson and Henning Koppel.
 Not only will they help you achieve a better night’s rest, but they’ll also add a little charm to your bedside table, too.

 Braun’s timepieces — mostly designed by Dieter Rams and Dietrich Lubs — were some of the most forward-thinking of the ’70s and ’80s.
-The design of this modern day Braun alarm clock harkens back to one of the brands’ early travel clocks from the mid-’70s which featured a flip-down cover with a no-nonsense chart indicating the timezone’s of the world’s major cities.
-The Reflex Control clock also carries on Braun’s legacy of simple, intuitive design, with a clean dial layout, green and red on-and-off buttons for the alarm function, and a motion sensor for the snooze function.
+The design of this modern-day Braun alarm clock harkens back to one of the brands’ travel clocks from the late '80s, here upgraded with luminous hour and minute hands.
+The BC02 clock carries on Braun’s legacy of simple, intuitive design, with a clean dial layout and a prominent, green-tipped on-and-off button for the alarm function.

 Arne Jacobsen Alarm Clock